Publicity material is used by our Press, Publicity and Creative Services teams.

 Additional requirements for Network Drama may include:

 Programme stills are used to publicise the programme in print, online, on air and across the BBC’s services.
-They are the shop window for programmes so it is essential that the quality of the stills matches the quality of the programmes.
+They are the shop window for programmes so it is essential that the quality of the stills matches the quality of the programme.

 Programme stills must be delivered no later than 10 working days prior to the programme delivery date.
 If the nature of your programme means this is unrealistic please agree an alternative with the BBC.

 If you have any queries about your delivery requirements please contact the following email before filming: